 Microsoft has made it really easy to move On Premise SQL databases to Azure.
 There's a simple tool, the Data Migration Assistant, which should handle everything automatically.
 Just follow the linked tutorial and you're good to go.
 You will get some warnings when migrating the database structure, related to no longer supported Xml data types, but you can ignore those.
 Also, make sure your target database name does not contain a . in it's name, as that will cause a bug and make it unable to connect to your Azure SQL instance.

 In Umbraco, all the files you upload are saved by default in the media folder, relative to the root of your website.
 In Azure, that's a big no no. For once, disk access in your Web App tends to be not the fastest.
-Also, you'll run into issues as soon as you scale to multiple instance - your uploaded media files might get out of sync between instances and even disappear completely when you scale down again.
+Also, you'll run into issues as soon as you scale to multiple instances - your uploaded media files might get out of sync between instances and even disappear completely when you scale down again.

 The recommended approach is to use the Azure Blob Storage service for this.
 Simplified, it's just storage as a service, driven by a REST API.
 This means you have to configure a storage account in Azure, then install the Umbraco extension for Azure Storage as a NuGet package and you're done.
 The NuGet installation script will automatically update your config files to make use of the new provider.
 Keep the old config around, as you might need it for local debugging of your Umbraco instance.
 I've chosen to simply include both config files and swap the right one in via a build task, depending on the environment.